de-vnull/vnstat-on-merlin/README.md

 # README #

-Please note: this approach and view was created for my personal use and thus the steps you will see below seem complicated and not at all user friendly.
-I have not (yet anyway) tried to automate any of this because it works.
-I welcome your feedback - and more importantly your collaboration - to improve and/or automate sections of (or the entire) script.
-The below is complete to the best of my recollection; use is at your own risk (but simply deleting the scripts and rebooting should fix most issues).

 ### What is this repository for? ###

 * This is an implementation of vnstat/vnstati for use on AsusWRT-Merlin routers.
 This effort was started to enable accurate measurement of data use locally, to replace the internal monitoring tool, `Traffic Analyzer > Traffic Monitor`, which suffers from (false) “17GB” usage bursts on some routers on some firmware (e.g., RT-AC68U on 386.1).
 This became a particular concern when Xfinity began implementing 1.2GB caps nationwide in January 2021 (note: postponed in the Northeast until 3Q2021).